Best Ways To De-Stress And Be Relaxed In Nature

 3. Beach And River Day

-Spending some time outdoors is a great way to de-stress, but if you’re not sure how to spend your time, why not try a day at the beach or by the river?
+Spending some time outdoors is a great way to de-stress, but if you’re unsure how to spend your time, why not try a day at the beach or by the river?

 With these activities, you don’t have to worry about being elsewhere.
 It doesn’t require a lot of planning or preparation and can be done with minimal expense.

-If you're looking for a low-key, relaxing and fun activity on the beach or by the river, you might enjoy this option.
+You might enjoy this option if you're looking for a low-key, relaxing, fun activity on the beach or by the river.

 This will give you time to do whatever you want without worrying about work, obligations or other distractions.
 You can enjoy the day in nature without pressure or unmet expectations.